Stephanie-Delicia/cs4520-assignment1/README.md

-## CS4520 Assignment 1: Amazing Products
+## CS4520 Assignment 4: API Adventures

 Link to GitHub repository: https://github.com/Stephanie-Delicia/cs4520-assignment1

 ### To use:

-I was able to run the app on my end and included a video (assignment1_demo.mov) of how the app functions.
+I was able to run the app on my end and included a video (assignment4_video.mov) of how the app functions.
 So, I believe downloading the code and running it should work with Android 14.

-The LoginFragment, ProductListFragment, and navigation should function as per assignment requirements.
+Overall, I believe I implemented the required functionality for the most part.
+The only exception is when the product list is saved into the database and displayed to the user again in airplane mode.
+The products are not displayed in the original order.
+This should be a quick fix, since this is due to the database returning data in the order of object ids, so I should use a different id scheme.

 ### Added files

-#### 1. MainActivity
+#### 1. APIProduct & APIService

+These files contain the logic for how API information is fetched.

-#### 2. Fragments
+#### 2. ProductDAO, ProductDB

-In folder, fragments, two new fragments were added: LoginFragment and ProductListFragment.

-LoginFragment has two text fields and a button.
-ProductListFragment just displays a list of products.

-#### 3. RecyclerAdapter

-An adapter for displaying products in a list in the ProductListFragment.
-Obtains data from Dataset.kt from the original repo.

-Dataset.kt contains the seal classes for different product types.

-#### 4. Layout

-This folder contains the layouts for the new fragments, main activity, and the card layout for the product list.

-#### 5. Navigation

-Finally, there is an xml called nav_graph in the navigation folder for naviagting from the login to the product list.
+ProductDB is the database containing product information whereas ProductDAO describes what methods can be applied to the database, for retrieving info, deleting data, etc.